First-time college students

 - If you have English or Math course work from another college, these can be evaluated to establish whether they fulfill prerequisites to future coursework.

 Concurrent Admissions Students

-HIgh School Student concurrently enrolled at Norco College (Concurrent Admissions) only need to take the Accuplacer if they wish to take a class with a prerequisitte in English or Math.
+High School Student concurrently enrolled at Norco College (Concurrent Admissions) only need to take the Accuplacer if they wish to take a class with a prerequisite in English or Math.